Logo

 Herders must ensure that persons who work with goats are trained and competent enough to do so.
 Additionally, it requires that goat farming activities protect the land and do not cause pollution.In addition, herders must co-exist with wildlife and not negatively impact biodiversity on and around the areas they manage.
 Above that, the standard defines social criteria for farms with temporary,permanent or without workers.
 These criteria govern issues such as the rights of children and workers, gender equality, correct payment as well as health and safety.
 Herders must also adhere to stipulations regarding management criteria and audits.
 By working side by side with cashmere herders we aim to achieve wide-ranging, significant and continuous improvements to an animal-friendly and ethically responsible cashmere production.

-The standard also contains criteria regarding the responsible use of fertilisers and pesticides, which define when and how it is appropriate to deploy them.
+The standard therefore also contains guidelines for the responsible use of fertilizers and pesticides, such as when and how they may be used.
 The Standard additionally stipulates that herders co-exist with wildlife and restrain from negatively impacting biodiversity on and around the areas that they manage.
 That includes their farms and grasslands as well as arable lands.

 Downloads